metakgp/iit-kgp-network/CONTRIBUTING.md

 # Contributing

-For tasks, take a look at [To Do section](#2-to-do).
 All help is appreciated.
 Please create a new issue to contribute.
 For VPN testing tasks, attach/enter the following data (even if the VPN failed ) :

 For all systems :